NNPDF/nnpdf/doc/sphinx/source/vp/developer.rst

 	:ref:`tools`.

 `validphys2` aims to be as simple to understand and extend as possible.
-The code is based on self contained Python functions with a couple of magic decorators that make `reportengine` work as expected.
+The code is based on self-contained Python functions with a couple of magic decorators that make `reportengine` work as expected.
 Based on that, there is a large and ever growing set of tools to interact with NNPDF resources, that are spread across several